-- Children under 12 years of age should not sit in the front seat, especially where there is an airbag. - Rear facing child restraints are not placed in the front passenger seat of vehicles fitted with an airbag.
-(It is also against the law for vehicles with two or more rows of seats).
+- Children 12 years of age and under should not sit in the front seat. - Rearward facing child car restraints should not be fitted in the front row of seats in vehicles with an active front passenger airbag.

-Refer to your vehicle owner's manual for further information on the airbags in your vehicle, and whether they impact on the safety of children or the position of child restraints.
+Refer to your vehicle owner's manual for further information on the airbags in your vehicle, and whether they impact on the safety of children or the position of child car restraints.

-Children under 12 years of age should not sit in the front seat
+Children 12 years of age and under Should not sit in the front seat